 for visa nationals resident in the UK that are considered to be in a state of employment whilst in France – Domestic workers – Nannies; Au Pairs etc:

 - Formal Contract Of Employment (in addition to the above employer’s letter of reference and pay slips)

 - Copy of household employer’s passport + letter declaration that form E101 has been submitted

 - Proof of completed/pending E101 (or new A1 ) application HMRC National Insurance

-Spouses of UK Nationals that require a visa (see below) only require a duly complete and signed application form, two passport photos, their original passport and that of their UK spouse (in accordance with passport requirements as listed above) plus their original marriage certificate.
+Spouses of UK & EU Nationals that are travelling with their spouse and require a visa (see below) only require a duly complete and signed application form, two passport photos, their original passport and that of their UK spouse (in accordance with passport requirements as listed above) plus their original marriage certificate.
 The marriage certificate must be in French or English.
 Marriage certificates in other languages must be translated into either French or English.
 The translation and in some cases the marriage certificate itself must be authenticated by the London based Embassy of the country that issued the certificate.

 From March 2009, foreign spouse of an EU national (with the exception of those married to French and British nationals) may enter France without a French Schengen visa if they meet ALL the following conditions:

 - they have a valid UK residence permit with the endorsement ‘family member of EEA national’

 - they are meeting up with or travelling with the EU spouse.

 If these requirements are not met, you will need a French Schengen visa.
 This will apply for instance if your residency in the UK is not explicit (ie it does not show that you are in the UK as the spouse of an EU national) OR if you are travelling to France on business.